 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

 T.S.
 Eliot and Dylan Thomas used to rub shoulders with street girls and criminals at The Marquis of Granby pub in central London.
-When Yana and I decided to get together for a catch-up lunch, I suggested this lovely pub that had been on my list because of its literary connections and boy were we both impressed and delighted with the location (a stone’s throw from Tottenham Court Road and Oxford Circus) and the cozy interior.
+When my friend Y and I decided to get together for a catch-up lunch, I suggested this lovely pub that had been on my list because of its literary connections and we both were impressed and delighted with the location (a stone’s throw from Tottenham Court Road and Oxford Circus) and the cozy interior.
 We snagged a table by the window and door which gave us a good view and allowed us to enjoy the atmosphere from our perch.

 Since it was a chilly afternoon, we each had a pot of tea and admired the festive Union Jacks hanging at the bar while catching up talking about summer studies and volunteer opportunities.